AndreasChristensen89/salary_struggle/README.md

 Video is: The shopping bag: the shopping bag

+Installed django-countries for the dropdown box in the form

 To do list:
 - Fix sorting method, so items with 0 in sorted effect will not show
     - Different sorting method applied